COVID-19: Safer travel guidance

 For anyone unable to walk or cycle, you can catch the light rail from the Moore Park stop on Anzac Parade.

-Please note, on weeknights when there are events held at the Sydney Cricket Ground, the Showground Field car park will be closed to commuters a few hours prior to the SCG gate open times and will be used for event operations.
-Flat-rate event parking fees will apply from such time, see upcoming events for SCG event dates.
+Weekday events at the Sydney Cricket Ground (SCG): please note that when there are events held at the SCG on weekdays and weeknights, the Showground Field car park will be closed to commuters a few hours prior to the SCG gate open times and will be used as a paid event carpark for attendees.
+Flat-rate event parking fees will apply from such time, see upcoming events for SCG event dates or below closure listing.

 Wet weather contingency: The Showground Field car park may temporarily close during periods of heavy rain as the grasslands can become very muddy and unsafe for vehicles.
 Motorists will be redirected to park along the asphalted driveway of the car park and along Driver Ave during such time.
 Please be advised that capacity will be limited under these temporary parking conditions so commuters should arrive early to secure a free parking space.